lennertvhoy/the-last-light/01-the-chinese-room/04-cognitive-atrophy.md

 Ignorance: Forget you ever had the skill

-And here's the vicious part: Each stage feels like progress.
-You're getting more done, faster, with less effort.
-The metrics all point up.
-The degradation is invisible until it's irreversible.
+Here's the vicious part: Each stage feels like progress.
+You achieve more, faster, with less effort.
+Metrics rise.
+Degradation remains invisible until irreversible.

 The Metacognitive Collapse

 We're not just losing specific skills.
 We're losing the ability to think about thinking.

 Metacognition—awareness and understanding of your own thought processes—requires actually having thought processes to be aware of.
-When AI handles the thinking, there's nothing to be meta about.
+When AI thinks for us, metacognition wanes.

 Students who learn with AI tutors show improved test scores but decreased understanding of how they learn.
 They can produce correct answers but can't explain their reasoning.
 They've optimized for output while abandoning comprehension.